-Because it is such a common discomfit, many people seem to undermine its seriousness.
-Most adults, so immersed in their work and the daily routine, do not even seek medical help for headaches.
+Because it is such a common discomfort, many people seem to undermine its seriousness.
+Most adults, so immersed in their work and daily routine, do not even seek medical help for headaches.
 A lot of these people feel like it is unnecessary to consult a professional for “just a headache”.

 The Canada National Population Health Survey conducted a study that showed that around 8 percent of Canadians over the age of twelve have been diagnosed with migraines.
-We will discuss migraines in detail further in the article.

 Headaches can have many causes, not just migraines.
 It is the first red flag that the human body waves in order to call attention to some kind of deficiency.
 Thankfully, however, it is a small minority of people in which a headache has a sinister source.